-- 32. We are committed to providing banking services which are inclusive of all people including: - a) older customers; - b) people with a disability; and - c) Indigenous Australians, including in remote locations. - 33.
+- 32. We are committed to providing banking services which are inclusive of all people including: - 33.
 We will train our staff to treat our diverse and vulnerable customers with sensitivity, respect and compassion.

 We are committed to providing banking services which are accessible